Thomas M. Keck

 Research Grant Awards and Projects

 Professor Keck's research focuses on constitutional courts and the use of legal strategies by contemporary political movements on the left and the right.
-He is currently leading a long-term, collaborative investigation of free speech jurisprudence in democratic and democratizing countries around the globe, funded by the U.S. National Science Foundation and by Fritt Ord (a Norwegian foundation).
+He is currently leading a long-term, collaborative investigation of free speech jurisprudence in democratic and democratizing countries around the globe, funded by the U.S. National Science Foundation, the Carnegie Corporation, and Fritt Ord (a Norwegian foundation devoted to free expression).

 "Is President Trump More Like Viktor Orbán or Franklin Pierce?"
 Constitutional Studies 4 (2019): 131-154.